Skin Cancer Treatment

 There are several options for addressing skin cancer, with the best course of action depending on the type of cancer you’ve been diagnosed with and how advanced it has become.

-• Cancer Excision: In many cases, the best way to ensure the destruction of the skin cancer tumor is to surgically remove it.
-This is a very nuanced process that requires careful assessment of the tumor size and shape, and ensuring that the tumor tentacles have been removed.
+In many cases, the best way to ensure the destruction of the skin cancer tumor is to remove it via an excision.
+This very nuanced process requires careful tumor size and shape assessment and ensuring that the tumor tentacles have been removed.

 Taking the Next Step with Skin Cancer Treatment